PengjuZ/ChickenSV/README.md

 # ChickenSV
-The pipelines for chicken genome assembly, genome annotation, pangenome construction, SNP and indel calling, and SV genotyping.
+The pipelines for chicken genome assembly, genome annotation, pangenome construction, SNP and indel calling, and SV calling and genotyping.

 Genome assembly, genome annotation: